jepotter1-archive/antipathy/README.md

 See `src/main.spec.ts` for more examples.

 ## Features
-- 100% test coverage
 - 0 dependencies (can even run on the browser!)
-- Written in TypeScript
+- Written in TypeScript with complete type coverage
 - Advanced path resolution algorithms for maximum safety